SeanReece/palindromer/README.md

 ```
 $ sh docker_node/create_node_container.sh
 ```
-The script will pull the latest `seanreece/palindromer` image from docker hub (image is auto built from master) and run it in production mode and open on port 80.
+The script will pull the latest `seanreece/palindromer` image from docker hub (image is auto built from master) and run it in production mode on port 80.
 The node container is configured to auto start on AMI boot and restart if the node process stops.

 ##On OSX